The Chestnut Man by Søren Sveistrup

 And no one is safe.

 Review: The premise of the book is quite intriguing and captures your attention from page 1.
 I found the multiple characters at the beginning to be quite confusing, but at the end it all makes sense.
 I wasn’t a huge fan of the writing style as I felt like it jumped around a bit.
 I found that I needed to be in a certain mood to read this book and really pay attention to every little detail.
-Overall, it was a decent book, but wasn’t really my taste in thrillers though.
+The storyline was definitely unique and resonated with me well after I finished the book.
 If you like crime books with gore, I’d recommend picking this one up.